-Contact your Regional Coordinator
+Contact your Regional Coordinator for more information.

 HTC Vive Virtual Reality Kit Components: